George C. Marshall Institute (GMI)

-The Marshall Institute sponsored a “Washington Roundtable on Science and Public Policy” where climate change skeptic David Legates presented on the subject of “Global Warming and the Hydrological Cycle.”
+The Marshall Institute sponsored a “Washington Roundtable on Science and Public Policy” where climate change skeptic David Legates presented on the subject of “Global Warming and the Hydrological Cycle “(PDF) .

 Legates suggested that climate change would be unlikely to increase extreme weather conditions, saying “… in many cases, the argument might be that in a warmer world, we will see fewer, not more, extreme events.
 This is actually good news, because it is extremes that cause the most economic damage and cause the most deaths.”

-Along with the petition there was a cover letter from Dr. Fred Seitz , a notorious climate change denier (and tobacco scientist), who over 30 years ago was the president of the National Academy of Science.
+As reported in the Huffington Post , along with the petition there was a cover letter from Dr. Fred Seitz , a prominent climate change denier (and tobacco scientist), who over 30 years ago was the president of the National Academy of Science.
 Also attached to the petition was what appeared to be a “research paper” titled: Environmental Effects of Increased Atmospheric Carbon Dioxide.

-The petition and the documents included were all made to look like official papers from the prestigious National Academy of Science .
-They weren’t, and this attempt to mislead has been well-documented.
+The petition and the documents included were all made to look like official papers from the prestigious National Academy of Science even though they were not affiliated with the production in any way.

 The petition was so misleading that the National Academy issued a news release stating that “The petition project was a deliberate attempt to mislead scientists and to rally them in an attempt to undermine support for the Kyoto Protocol.
 The petition was not based on a review of the science of global climate change, nor were its signers experts in the field of climate science.”

 Several people of GMI are also involved in the Science and Environmental Policy Project (SEPP):

 - Bruce N. Ames — Board of Science Advisors.

 - William A. Nierenberg — Board of Science Advisors.

 - Frederick Seitz — Chairman.